fire1ce/mkdocs-embed-external-markdown/README.md

 ![MkDocs Embed External Markdown Plugin](https://user-images.githubusercontent.com/16795594/155761254-17b47e65-d27e-438b-a476-15bd04fdc3ec.jpg)

-## How To Prevent Accidental Interpretation Of "Jinja-like" Statements
+## How To Prevent Accidental Interpretation Of `Jinja-like` Statements

 The most frequent issue when adding the `MkDocs Embed External Markdown Plugin` to an existing mkdocs project, is that some markdown pages may not be rendered correctly, or cause a syntax error, or some other error.